The Imagine! Belfast Festival of Ideas & Politics

 • To promote free speech, good relations, cultural diversity and equality.

-3. Our goal is to encourage participation from people not normally involved in political debate and to stimulate discussions on new ideas about culture and activism.
+We are an independent, non-profit registered charity with minimal administrative costs and not aligned with any political party or group.
+Our goal is to encourage participation from people not normally involved in political debate and to stimulate discussions on new ideas about politics, culture and activism.
+Supported by more than 60 partner organisations, our diverse seven-day festival offers an eclectic mix of talks, workshops, theatre, poetry, comedy, music, film, and performances.

 WEBSITE